How Do You Test for Blood in Urine?

-A blood in urine test is usually part of a typical urinalysis.
-In addition to checking for blood, a urinalysis measures other substances in the urine, including proteins, acid and sugar levels, cell fragments, and crystals.
+A blood in urine test is usually part of a routine urinalysis.
+A urinalysis also measures other substances in the urine, including proteins, acid and sugar levels, cell fragments, and crystals.

 - Hinkle J, Cheever K. Brunner & Suddarth's Handbook of Laboratory and Diagnostic Tests.
 2nd Ed, Kindle.
 Philadelphia: Wolters Kluwer Health, Lippincott Williams & Wilkins; c2014.
 Hemoglobin, Urine; p.
 325.

 - Mayo Clinic [Internet].
 Mayo Foundation for Medical Education and Research; c2022.
 Urinalysis [cited 2022 Feb 18]; [about 6 screens].
 Available from: https://www.mayoclinic.org/tests-procedures/urinalysis/about/pac-20384907

 - Mayo Clinic [Internet].
 Mayo Foundation for Medical Education and Research; c1998-2022.
 Blood in urine (hematuria); [cited 2022 Feb 18]; [about 6 screens].
 Available from: https://www.mayoclinic.org/diseases-conditions/blood-in-urine/symptoms-causes/syc-20353432

 - Merck Manual Consumer Version [Internet].
 Kenilworth (NJ): Merck & Co., Inc.; c2022.
 Blood in Urine. [reviewed 2021 May; cited 2022 Feb 18]; [about 4 screens].
 Available from: https://www.merckmanuals.com/home/kidney-and-urinary-tract-disorders/symptoms-of-kidney-and-urinary-tract-disorders/urine-blood-in